microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/autogen/README.md

 ## Provided Notebooks & Scripts

-- `./agentic_text_2_sql.ipynb` provides example of how to utilise the Agentic Vector Based Text2SQL approach to query the database.
+- `./Iteration 5 - Agentic Vector Based Text2SQL.ipynb` provides example of how to utilise the Agentic Vector Based Text2SQL approach to query the database.
 The query cache plugin will be enabled or disabled depending on the environmental parameters.

 ## Agents